From red tape to results: Unlocking public value through smarter procurement

 Commercial cooking is the third-largest single source of Particulate Matter (PM 2.5) in London, originating from cooking fuels and food preparation methods like frying and grilling.
 PM2.5 are tiny particles in the air that are small enough to travel deep inside the lungs, heart and brain.
 Long-term exposure has been linked to serious health conditions such as heart disease, respiratory illnesses, and even cognitive decline.

-If we’re serious about delivering public value – whether on net zero, housing, adult social care or local economic growth – then we need the UK’s public sector to use procurement more effectively.
-There is now a growing recognition across local and national government that procurement is not simply a back-office function, but a powerful and under-used lever to drive innovation, create new markets and achieve mission-led public policy outcomes.
+If we’re serious about delivering public value—whether on net zero, housing, adult social care or local economic growth—then we need the UK’s public sector to use procurement more effectively.
+There is now a growing recognition across local and national governments that procurement is not simply a back-office function, but a powerful and under-used lever to drive innovation, create new markets and achieve mission-led public policy outcomes.
 Smarter, more collaborative public procurement has a unique potential to scale up innovation, if organisations can solve key challenges.

 First, there’s a cultural challenge.
-Many public sector organisations are still rightly cautious about risk, but this often translates into a default to “safe” procurement: choosing the lowest bid, sticking to established frameworks or over-specifying solutions.
-That risk aversion, often compounded by a lack of senior leadership support, can kill innovation before it starts.
+Many public sector organisations are still understandably cautious about risk, but this often leads to “safe” procurement that prioritises compliance and predictability over innovation.
+This can mean choosing the lowest bid, relying on existing frameworks or writing overly prescriptive specifications that leave little room for new ideas.
+Without senior leadership support to take a more exploratory approach, innovation is often stopped before it starts.

 Second, there’s a capability gap.
 Even when there is appetite to try something new, many local authorities lack the in-house skills, training or confidence to engage the market differently.
 Often, procurement teams are not embedded in service delivery or policy discussions early enough and innovation teams may not fully understand procurement rules or flexibilities.

-Rikesh Shah is chair of the Innovation Procurement Empowerment Centre Advisory Committee.
+Rikesh Shah is head of the Innovation Procurement Empowerment Centre.
 Shah will be be speaking at Public Procurement Conference 2026 on 25 February.
 Sign up to join him here

 Categories